Motion Keyframe Interpolation for Any Human Skeleton via Temporally Consistent Point Cloud Sampling and Reconstruction: Experimental Results

 Table \ref{tab:retarget} indicates the superior performance of our method over the state-of-the-art PS method in terms of visual similarity.
 At low $\sigma$ values, the higher relative $\mathcal{L}_{\text{KNN}}$ of the primal skeleton method underscores its geometric deviations from the original motion.
 In contrast, our method demonstrates significantly better visual adherence to the original geometry.
 As $\sigma$ increases, our method approaches near-perfect alignment with the original motion.
 Figure \ref{fig:retarget} visually indicates this, showing our method follows the original motion closely, while the latent consistency-based primal skeleton method struggles to generalise and decode the skeleton's internal structures without directly supervised objectives, such as the end-effector positions provided during training.
 In addition, Fig \ref{fig:dwarf} demonstrates that, like existing re-targeting approaches, our method is able to produce adequate results on disproportionate skeletons.

-Since our approach is largely focused on enabling non-native motion interpolation supervision, we additionally compare our PC-MRL method against a CITL model supervised by PS.
-Due to the suboptimal re-targeting performance of PS, models supervised by PS exhibit expectedly poor accuracy, as shown in Table \ref{tab:interp_ps}.
+Since our approach is largely focused on enabling non-native motion interpolation supervision, we additionally compare our PC-MRL method against a CITL model supervised by PS in Table \ref{tab:interp_ps}.
+Due to the suboptimal re-targeting performance of PS, such interpolation models exhibit expectedly poor accuracy.